Doors. Please Touch

 The project’s objective is to promote the social and educational value of cultural heritage through an innovative approach to the heritage itself, based on multi-sensory experiences and in particular on touch, and focused primarily on the cultural and social inclusion of people with visual disabilities, in addition to multi-sensory museum paths usable by blind people.
 It is also an opportunity for Lebanon to be innovative at the level of art and become one of the few countries in the world to allow the experience of the tactile vision of art to everyone.

-The project has been implemented in different phases:
+The project has been implemented through different phases:

-2) selection of archeological objects, sculptures, paintings and mosaic to be accessible by touch
+- Selection of more than 40 archeological objects, sculptures, and mosaics to be accessible by touch

 - Informative material in Braille next to the selected art objects;